-The not-invented-here syndrome is the alleged tendency of R&D workers to discount or ignore knowledge from sources external to their organization or work team.14 In our research, this would have meant that some big companies would rely solely on internal innovation sources.
+The Not-Invented-Here Syndrome is the alleged tendency of R&D workers to discount or ignore knowledge from sources external to their organization or work team13.
+In our research, this would have meant that some big companies would rely solely on internal innovation sources.
 However, nearly all of the 320 companies surveyed used at least one external innovation source.
-Indeed, sourcing innovation externally has become the norm: firms in our panel use an average of three different external innovation sources (Figure 14).
+Indeed, sourcing innovation externally has become the norm: firms in our panel use an average 3 different external innovation sources (Figure 14).